iCalculated/dotfiles/chem/chem.md

 Key idea is that checmical reactions can create electricity and take place beause of electricity.
 Redox reactions since electrons are moving.

+A reaction is spontaneous if cell potential is positive.
+Remember OILRIG, LEOGER, or just that electrons lower charge (if you are an intelletual).
+PANC, positive anode negative cathode and An Ox Red Cat are useful as well.
+The salt bridge is usually \ce{NaNO3}.
+Simply add the potentials to calculate, remember it's intensive so scaling is not needed.

+$\Delta\text{G}=-nFE^\circ$.

 #### Terms

 - electricity: movement of electrons, often through something